 Sharon Lockwood · Emma Jessup / Adelaide Tarr Gimmitch

-Charles Shaw Robinson* · Frank Tasbrough / Bishop Prang / Effingham Swan
+Charles Shaw Robinson · Frank Tasbrough / Effingham Swan

-Charles’ work for Berkeley Rep includes the role of the Father in Sarah Ruhl’s Eurydice and John in her For Peter Pan on her 70th birthday.
-He also appeared in the world premiere of Swimmers by Rachel Bonds and in Howard Brenton’s Anne Boleyn—both at Marin Theatre Company.
-Other favorite roles include Sorn in Stupid F**king Bird and Leonard in Seminar (both for San Francisco Playhouse), Milton in Tony Kushner’s Homebody/Kabul (Berkeley Rep), Iago in Othello (California Shakespeare Theater), and Henri in Magic Fire, directed by Jack O’Brien (Berkeley Rep/the Old Globe).
-His regional theatre credits include the title roles in Hamlet (Cincinnati Playhouse in the Park), Pericles (Center Stage, Baltimore), and Scaramouche (the Empty Space Theatre, Seattle), and Rime of the Ancient Mariner (Word for Word, San Francisco).
-He was last seen in New York in the American premiere of Frank McGuinness’ Gates of Gold at 59E59 Theaters.
+Charles’ work for Berkeley Rep includes the roles of the Father in Sarah Ruhl’s Eurydice and Milton in Tony Kushner’s Homebody/Kabul.
+Other favorite roles include Leonard in Seminar and Sorn in Stupid F**king Bird (both for the San Francisco Playhouse); Shag in Equivocation (Marin Theatre Company); Iago in Othello (California Shakespeare Theater); and Henri in Magic Fire, directed by Jack O’Brien (Berkeley Repertory Theatre/Old Globe).
+Regional theatre credits include the title roles in Hamlet (Cincinnati Playhouse in the Park), Pericles (Centerstage, Baltimore), Scaramouche (The Empty Space Theatre, Seattle), and Rime of the Ancient Mariner (Word for Word, San Francisco).
+He was last seen in New York in the American premiere of Frank McGuinness’s Gates of Gold at 59E59 Theaters.
 He was honored to be a part of Public Enemy: Flint (Unicorn Theatre) for and with the residents of Flint, Michigan.
 He trained at Juilliard.

 Gerardo Rodriguez · Karl Pascal